A Neurosurgeon Tackles Brain Injury in Youth Sports

 I grew up playing soccer, basketball, baseball, and rowed crew.
 I also have three children, including two boys, ages six and eight, who play Pop Warner football.

 Let me start with some figures.
 According to the Centers for Disease Control and Prevention, each year U.S. emergency departments treat an estimated 135,000 children ages 5 to 18 for sports-related brain injuries.
 Most of these injuries are concussions, and the children recover.
 But the prognosis for children who suffer repeated concussions, even mild ones, is unknown.
-It’s hard to imagine your child as a disabled, middle-aged man, but repeated concussions could put a child at risk for such crippling conditions as early onset dementia, Parkinson’s disease and other neurological disorders no one wants to think about on the sidelines at a football game.
+It’s hard to imagine your child as a disabled, middle-aged man, but repeated concussions could put a child at risk for such crippling conditions as early onset dementia, Parkinson’s disease and other neurological disorders that require neurosurgery that no one wants to think about on the sidelines at a football game.

 Overall, more than 1.7 million people a year injure their brains in an accident, a fall or on the playing field.
 About 75 percent of these brain injuries are concussions or other milder injuries.
 But some are deadly.
 About 52,000 people a year die from brain injuries and 275,000 are hospitalized.